 It’s only two letters, and one tiny syllable.
 Toddlers don’t seem to have any trouble with it, so why does the word ‘no’ become more difficult to say the older we get?

-As a lecturer in psychology in Deakin University’s Faculty of Health and co-manager of the student placement program, Cathy Caballero sees this issue of people who can’t say no come up a lot – in a workplace context, but also other areas.
+As a lecturer in psychology in Deakin University’s Faculty of Health, Cathy Caballero sees this issue of people who can’t say no come up a lot – in a workplace context, but also other areas.

 ‘We balance a lot of stakeholders across our family, personal and work lives, and obviously there’s constantly decisions that we’re having to make about how we spend our time or what we do in those contexts,’ she says.

 You might be able to get away with saying ‘yes’ to everything for a while, but ultimately you risk under-delivering or burnout.
 And then nobody wins.

 Our trouble with saying no is multi-layered and stems from a few interesting factors.
 In short, these are:

 Altruism.
 The willingness and desire to help others is a beautiful thing.
 But sometimes that strong tendency can be difficult to override when someone is asking for a favour, especially if we see it as part of our role to help people.